j2store/userguide/seblod.md

 Use the Joomla Extension manager to install the plugin.

 #### Adding J2Store Field
-1. In the backend, go to Components -> Seblod, as shown in the image below:
+1. In the backend, go to Components -> SEBLOD 3.x, as shown in the image below:
 ![step 1](step-1.png)

 2. Click on the icon "Forms & Content Type".
 Click on the admin menu link "Construction" then "Forms & Content Types".